rwieruch/blog_robinwieruch_content/react-firebase-realtime-database.md

 }
 {{< /highlight >}}

-If we set new text for the message, all other properties (userId, uid) would be lost.

-We can add `createdAt` and `editedAt` dates.
+If we set only the new text for the message, all other properties (userId, uid) would be lost.
+Also we can add `createdAt` and `editedAt` dates.
 The second date gives users feedback that someone changed a chat message:

 {{< highlight javascript "hl_lines=8 20" >}}
 class MessagesBase extends Component {